The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Nucleon-nucleon sub-collisions in and

 \section{Nucleon-nucleon sub-collisions in \boldmath\pA\ and \AA}

 In high energy \pp\ collisions the real part of the amplitude $A$ is small.
 If this can be neglected, we can define the real quantity If diffractive excitation also can be neglected, the elastic cross section is just the shadow of the absorption, which in impact parameter space is determined by the probability $1 - S^2$.
+The inelastic cross section is then simply the difference between the two.
 The elastic, total, and inelastic \pp\ cross sections are then given by $d\sigNN\subel/d^2b = T(\mbf{b})^2$, $d\sigNN\subtot/d^2b = 2T(\mbf{b})$, and $d\sigNN\subabs/d^2b = 2T(\mbf{b})-T^2(\mbf{b})$ respectively.

-The formulations of high energy nucleus collisions in terms of individual nucleon--nucleon interactions was carried out by Glauber in a pioneering paper in ref.~\cite{Glauber:1955qq}.
+The formulations of high energy nucleus collisions in terms of individual nucleon--nucleon interactions was carried out by Glauber in a pioneering paper in \citeref{Glauber:1955qq}.
 In this paper several kinds of fluctuations were neglected.
 As pointed out by Gribov, and discussed in the introduction, diffractive excitation of individual nucleons is essential, both for cross sections and for final state properties.
 The Glauber theory is formulated in impact parameter space, where cross sections can be directly interpreted as probabilities.
-It is then most convenient to include diffractive excitation using the Good--Walker formalism \cite{Good:1960ba}, as the result of fluctuations in the nucleon wavefunctions.
+It is then most convenient to include diffractive excitation using the Good--Walker formalism \cite{Good:1960ba}, as the result of fluctuations in the nucleon wave functions.
 In this section we shortly discuss the Glauber and Good--Walker formalisms for estimating scattering cross sections and distributions of wounded nucleons and $NN$ sub-collisions.
 The discussion of effects on the properties of exclusive final states will be presented in \sectref{sec:woundet-to-fs}.